-Solar energy is currently used in private households in two different ways.
-It is used for heating domestic water and heating support and in solar cells the photovoltaic effect is used for the direct generation of electricity from sunlight.
+Solar energy is currently used in homes in two different ways.
+Solar thermal panels can be used for heating domestic hot water or photovoltaic panels.

 The advantages of using solar thermal energy: